All Episodes

 I mean, heck, I mean, Democrats can run John Kerry for president.

-Cholesterol-raising trans fats may be disappearing from supermarket shelves and restaurants, but one type of fat taking its place may be no healthier.
+Speaking of restaurants, cholesterol-raising trans fats may be disappearing from supermarket shelves and restaurants, but one type of fat taking its place may be no healthier.

 This, according to new research.

-I must say this makes me smile.
+I must say, this makes me smile.

-I love it when the food Nazis go nuts, and then the panicked change that results is even worse.
+I love it when the food Nazis go nuts and then the panicked change that results is even worse.

-Artificial trans fats are formed when they hydrogenate uh oil, they inject hydrogen into it, solidifies it, makes it last longer on the shelf and so forth, supposedly changes its flavor and incruces uh increases the stability of uh of a food's flavor.
+Artificial trans fats are formed when they hydrogenate oil and inject hydrogen into it, solidifies it, makes it last longer on the shelf and so forth.

-Uh research has shown that trans fats in these oils may be even worse for heart health than the saturated fat found in foods like meat and butter.
+Research has shown that trans fats in these oils may be even worse for heart health than the saturated fat found in foods like meat and butter.

 You ever heard of that magazine?